 Well, the statements about fax and phone are true, but they are referring to voice communications only, and faxes by which a paper is fed into a machine and is printed at the other end.
 If VoIP were only voice phone calls, then this statement would be correct.

-However, we now have voicemails and call recordings in which protected health information is left as persistent — that is, stored—recorded computer files.
+However, we now have voicemails, video conferencing, text messaging and call recordings in which protected health information is left as persistent — that is — shared, stored and recorded computer files.
 These files make the VoIP provider subject to HIPAA.
-I am guessing that almost all, if not all, VoIP providers give customers voicemail.

 Be Wary of VoIP Providers Offering Conduit Service Without BAAs